All Episodes

 The capitalist system is sort of ingrained in us.

-Um, you know, one of the things that that I've always pointed out, and I've and I'm an eternal optimist, which is why, you know, I uh it it's it would be a mistake to say that the stimulus bill is going to wipe us out.
+You know, one of the things that I've always pointed out, and I'm an eternal optimist, which is why, you know, it would be a mistake to say that the stimulus bill is going to wipe us out.

-The bottom of the screen said that experts now say U.S. is officially a socialist nation as compared with how much government owns businesses in in nations we already recognize as socialist.
+Well, I was watching and reading close captioning, but the slug line or the Chiron, the graphic, the bottom of the screen said that experts now say U.S. is officially a socialist nation as compared with how much government owns businesses in nations we already recognize as socialist.

 We are nationalizing banks, and there are more and more people coming out suggesting we should nationalize banks.

-We've got the architecture and the and the infrastructure put in place for national health care.
+We've got the architecture and the infrastructure put in place for national health care.

 I mean, this stimulus bill by itself is going to do tremendous damage down the road.